Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ## Entities

--   Entities generally have one of the largest performance impacts by subsystem, and thus should be minimized where possible
+-   Entities generally have one of the most significant performance impacts by subsystem and thus should be minimized where possible

 ### Components